-Domain: E90 Symbolic Object

-Range: E62 String

-Subproperty of: E1 CRM Entity.
-P3 has note: E62 String
+Domain: E90 Symbolic Object Range: E62 String Subproperty of: E1 CRM Entity.
+P3 has note: E62 String Quantification: many to many (0,n:0,n)

 Scope note: This property associates an instance of E90 Symbolic Object with a complete, identifying representation of its content in the form of an instance of E62 String.